Corbet Le Normand (Northman) Begat Us

 I have a line of ancestry to the Corbetts of Shropshire.
 The surname is very numerous in that part of England as this is where they originally settled following the Norman Conquest.
 One thing that draws me to this name is its clear Odinic associations with the Raven, a Scandinavian heathen totem that was continued to be used by the Norse Normans 10 generations after Rollo.
 The Raven features on the Corbett coat of arms.
 The general consensus of opinion is that the Corbetts all descend from the original bearer of the name and certainly the geographical location of most Corbetts is testament to this.
 The first Corbett is recorded as being from Pays de Caux, Normandy and was known as Corbet Le Normand (Corbet the Northman) born in the early 11th century.

 Reverend Thomas Corbett, born 1793 Wellington, Shropshire.
-Minister of Religion and Schoolmaster.
+Minister of Religion, Scripture Reader and Schoolmaster.
+Died 1875 Bedminster, Somerset.

 Eliza George, born 1858 Frome, Somerset.
 Married Robert Evans (1855-1909), Professional Cricketer/Insurance Agent.